Jet Airways flight veers off runway

 "The airline is making alternate travel arrangements for its guests to / from Goa in order to minimize inconvenience," the statement said.

-Photos: Ministry of Defence
+Photos: Indian Navy/ Ministry of Defence

+Earlier, it was announced that the airport will be closed for operations till 12.30 p.m. for all flight operations.
+Later, airport sources said that the runway was opened and made operational by INS Hansa.
+Flights to be accepted throughout the day to cater for backlog/lost time.